-Or when we focus on foods that help you stay satisfied for longer periods of times, clients lean so hard into the satisfaction factor that they find themselves binging on non-satisfying foods because they now believe those are “bad” foods for them.
+Or when we focus on dense foods that help you stay satisfied for longer periods of times, clients lean so hard into the satisfaction factor that they find themselves binging on non-satisfying foods because they now believe those are “bad” foods for them.

 That’s making the satisfaction factor into a diet!